ndujar/react-wave/README.md

 # Dependencies

 This app uses `Bootstrap` for managing responsiveness, `react-input-range` for the input sliders and the default react components installed with `create-react-app`.
+Many thanks to all for making the code available.
+Also thanks to Brandon Morelli's excellent SVG introductory tutorial: https://codeburst.io/simple-data-visualization-with-react-js-svg-line-chart-tutorial-df12e5843ce